nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

   * 3a1.
 DengueHotspotTracker shows an error message.

   Use case resumes at step 2.

 #### Use case: Import data

 **MSS**

-1. User requests to import list of cases from filepath
+1. User requests to import list of cases from filepath.
-2. DengueHotspotTracker updates case list with new list of cases
+2. DengueHotspotTracker updates case list with new list of cases.

    Use case ends.

 **Extensions**

 * 1a.
-The filepath is invalid
+The filepath is invalid.
   * 1a1.
 DengueHotspotTracker shows an error message.
 Use case resumes at step 1.

 * 1a.
-The filepath contains an empty file or a file in an incorrect format
+The filepath contains an empty file or a file in an incorrect format.
   * 1a1.
 DengueHotspotTracker shows an error message.
 Use case resumes at step 1.

 #### Use case: Export/checkout data

 **MSS**

-1. User requests to list cases
+1. User requests to list cases.
-2. DengueHotspotTracker shows a list of cases
+2. DengueHotspotTracker shows a list of cases.
-3. User requests to export list of cases or checkout overview
+3. User requests to export list of cases or checkout overview.

     Use case ends.

 **Extensions**

 * 1a.
-The filepath is invalid
+The filepath is invalid.
   * 1a1.
 DengueHotspotTracker shows an error message.
 Use case resumes at step 2.

 * 1a.
-The file at given filepath is used by another application
+The file at given filepath is used by another application.
   * 1a1.
 DengueHotspotTracker shows an error message.
 Use case resumes at step 2.

 ### Non-Functional Requirements